korayyenal/credit-risk-analysis-r/README.md

 ## Methodology

+### Data Pre-processing

 Some of the data pre-processing include:
-- identifying outliers
+- eliminating redundant features,
-- filling missing values
+- filling missing values,
+- identifying outliers,
-- checking correlation and multicollinearity among variables
+- checking correlation and multicollinearity among variables, and
-- applying undersampling with SMOTE to handle class imbalance
+- applying undersampling with SMOTE to handle class imbalance.

+### Model Design

 I develop a two-stage framework for the task.
 First, I build a binary classification model to estimate the probability of default for each individual. if the probability is greater than cutoff value, the loan amount will be greater than zero.
 Otherwise, the loan amount will be zero.